Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 We need to add two conditions: NAS Port Type and User Groups.

-Disable the Less secure authentication methods already enabled by default.
+Disable the less secure authentication methods that are already turned on by default.

 Make sure that the Secure Wireless Connections policy is above the SFOS Connectivity testing to Radius policy, otherwise, wireless users will match the SFOS Connectivity testing to Radius policy and NPS will reject their access request.

 Note: You can add more conditions according to your business needs.
-As an example, the Day and Time Restrictions condition can be used to restrict access to certain days and times.
+For example, the Day and Time Restrictions condition can restrict access to certain days and times.

 Follow the Wizard to configure one NPS accounting option.
 In this example, we used Log to a text file on the local computer